zaphosting/docs/docs/dedicated-linux-mastodon.md

 ---
 id: dedicated-linux-mastodon
 title: "Dedicated Server: Installation of Mastodon"
-description: "Information on how to set up Mastodon server on your server from ZAP-Hosting"
+description: "Discover how to set up a secure, self-hosted Mastodon social network on Debian-based servers for independent microblogging → Learn more now"
 sidebar_label: Install Mastodon
 services:
   - dedicated